strongloop/strongloop.com2/_posts/2018-07-25-loopback4-model-relations.md

   - News
 ---

 One of LoopBack's powerful features is the ability to link its models with [Model Relations].
 The logic for related CRUD methods exposed by configuring relations in LoopBack 3 is implemented individually in `loopback-datasource-juggler`'s [relation-definition] source file.
 When thinking about relations in LoopBack 4, we decided to take a step back and explore ways we could simplify our relation implementation anew.
 Thus, I worked on a [spike] which aimed to utilize the concept of Repositories and constraint enforcement and flesh out what would be needed to implement the [hasMany] relation.
 With [Raymond] and [Miroslav]'s guidance and feedback, we were able to agree on the direction of relations in LoopBack 4 as follows:

 - Relations are defined between models via relational properties on the source model.
 The relation metadata from the relational property is used to construct a constrained target repository instance.
 The property will return plain data   objects of the related model instances.
 - The relational access is configured/resolved between repositories.
 For example, a `CustomerRepository` and an `OrderRepository` are needed to perform CRUD operations for a given customer and his/her orders.
 The source repository will have a navigational property which exposes the relation methods.
 - Repository interfaces for relations define the available CRUD methods based on the relation type.
 Default relation repository classes implement those interfaces and enforce constraints on them using utility functions.

 While I was working on the spike, [Miroslav] identified and fixed a limitation in our legacy juggler bridge which creates a new persisted model on a datasource every time we create a new instance of `DefaultCrudRepository` in [pull request 1302].
 This is the key to ensure that the changes made to a constrained target repository created by relations are reflected in the non-relational target repository.

 ## Initial `hasMany` Implementation

 In [pull request 1342], I worked on the first iteration of the relations spike which sought to add the following components using an acceptance test for a `hasMany` relation between a customer and order model:

-- `constrainedRepositoryFactory` to create relational repository instances based on specified constraint and relation metadata
+- `constrainedRepositoryFactory` to create relational repository instances based on specified constraint and relation metadata.
-- `HasManyEntityCrudRepository` interface which specifies the shape of the public APIs exposed by the HasMany relation
+- `HasManyEntityCrudRepository` interface which specifies the shape of the public APIs exposed by the HasMany relation.
 - `DefaultHasManyEntityCrudRepository` class which implements those APIs by calling utility functions on a target repository instance to constrain its CRUD methods.
-- `constrainDataObject, constrainDataObjects, constrainFilter, constrainWhere` utility functions which apply constraints on a data object, an array of data objects, filter, or where object
+- `constrainDataObject, constrainDataObjects, constrainFilter, constrainWhere` utility functions which apply constraints on a data object, an array of data objects, filter, or where object.

 Afterwards, in [pull request 1383], [Kyu] and I worked on adding more unit and integration test coverage for the components above.

-## Additional CRUD methods for hasMany relation
+## Additional CRUD Methods for hasMany Relation

 Meanwhile, [Janny] worked on making the available CRUD API set for `hasMany` relations complete in [pull request 1403].
 The initial proposed list of CRUD APIs needed to be improved and she worked with [Miroslav] to simplify the relation API design.
 She reworked `find` method, and added `delete` and `patch` methods which are applicable to one or more instances of the target model.
 Check out the [API Docs] for more information on those methods.

-## hasMany relation decorator inference
+## hasMany Relation Decorator Inference

 The initially involved implementation of `hasMany` relation expected users to explicitly declare the relation metadata and manually create the navigational property on a source repository by calling `constrainedRepositoryFactory`.
 [Kyu] and I went on to make UX simpler for users in terms of adding a `hasMany` relation to a LoopBack 4 application in [pull request 1438] with lots of great feedback from the team by:

-- implementing `@hasMany` decorator which takes the target model class and infers the relation metadata and return type of the property it decorates as an array of the target model instances
+- implementing `@hasMany` decorator which takes the target model class and infers the relation metadata and return type of the property it decorates as an array of the target model instances.
-- storing relation metadata on model definition
+- storing relation metadata on model definition.
-- modifying the function returned by `hasManyRepositoryFactory` function to only take in value of the PK/FK constraint instead of a key value pair for the PK (`{id: 5}` becomes just `5`})
+- modifying the function returned by `hasManyRepositoryFactory` function to only take in value of the PK/FK constraint instead of a key value pair for the PK (`{id: 5}` becomes just `5`}).
-- creating a protected function `_createHasManyRepositoryFactory` in `DefaultCrudRepository` which calls `hasManyRepositoryFactory` using the metadata stored by `@hasMany` decorator on the source model definition and returns a constrained version of the target repository
+- creating a protected function `_createHasManyRepositoryFactory` in `DefaultCrudRepository` which calls `hasManyRepositoryFactory` using the metadata stored by `@hasMany` decorator on the source model definition and returns a constrained version of the target repository.

 Check out our recent [Documentation] on how you can define and add a `hasMany` relation to your LoopBack 4 application!

 [Model Relations]: https://loopback.io/doc/en/lb3/Creating-model-relations.html